-The steel is not only stronger then conventional high-performance structural steel it is also cheaper and easier to make and needs less maintenance then conventional high-performance structural steel.
-The steel was designed to achieve a minimum of 70 ksi yield strength on air cooling from hot rolling without quenching and tempering (Q&T), accelerated cooling or thermomechanically-controlled processing (TMCP).
+The steel is not only stronger then conventional high-performance structural steel it is also cheaper and easier to make and needs less maintenance than conventional high-performance structural steel.
+The steel was designed to achieve a minimum of 70 KSI yield strength on air cooling from hot rolling without quenching and tempering (Q&T), accelerated cooling or thermomechanically-controlled processing (TMCP).

 ASTM A710 Grade B steel possesses high Charpy absorbed impact fracture energies at really low temperatures.
 By the addition of titanium (up to 0.1%) which combines with interstitial atoms, the absorbed impact fracture energy further increases.
 This addition lowers the yield stress to 60 Ksi minimum but increases the Charpy Absorbed Impact Fracture Energy to more than 265 ft-lbs at -80oF

 Because of its very low carbon equivalent, ASTM A710 Grade B steel typically does not require pre-heat or post-heat amid welding with matching welding consumables.
 Weatherability of ASTM A710 Grade B steel is more suitable than that of any other commercially available weathering steel.
 Paint on this steel resists degeneration much better than on other weathering steels.